 • The property’s address.

-• Reason for the eviction notice.
+• Reason for the eviction notice, such as the specific lease violation.

 • A statement indicating how you, the landlord, served the eviction notice to the tenant.